mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 kube-proxy is a network proxy that runs on each cluster node including the master node, each node will have one set of kube-proxy running on it.
 This is achieved through daemonset which will discuss later in detail.
 Since it is maintained with the help of daemonset if we add additional nodes to the cluster we no need to deploy the kube-proxy on that node daemonset will take care of it and add a new pod in the node.

-Now we have the required details to filter only the kube-proxy from the cluster.
-We will make the command.
-It is ,
+Now we have the required details to filter only the kube-proxy from the cluster.We will make the command.
+{: .notice--info}
+{: style="text-align: justify;"}

-*"kubectl get pods -n kube-system  |grep master"*
+**kubectl get pods -n kube-system  |grep master**

 Will execute it on a server and see the result.